 the Imperial Laws Application Act 1988.

-Imperial Regulations are Regulations made under an imperial Act and in force in New Zealand.
+Imperial subordinate legislation is a type of Legislative Instrument made under an imperial Act and in force in New Zealand under

-In force means that the Act or the Regulation has the force of law.
-On this website, all Acts and Regulations that have come into force, or have had parts or sections or clauses come into force, and have not
+In force means that the Act or the Legislative Instrument has the force of law.
+On this website, all Acts and Legislative Instruments that have come into force, or have had any provisions in them come into force, and have not

 been repealed or revoked, are said to be in force.

-An Act, Bill, or Regulation may contain one or more interpretation sections or clauses, which define specific words and phrases used in the document and may include other matters of interpretation.
-If words or phrases are not defined in the particular Act or Regulation, their ordinary meaning applies unless a definition in other legislation applies.
+An Act, Bill, or Legislative Instrument may contain one or more interpretation sections or clauses, which define specific words and phrases used in the document and may include other matters of interpretation.
+If words or phrases are not defined in the particular Act or Legislative Instrument (or defined under the Act under which a Legislative Instrument is made), their ordinary meaning applies unless a definition in other legislation applies.
 The Interpretation Act 1999 provides definitions that apply to all legislation.

 A Bill is introduced when a member of Parliament (or in the case of a Government Bill, a Minister) formally puts it before the House of Representatives for its consideration.
 Once a Bill is introduced, it is publicly available.